-Reading is the mental process of calculating lines of play (also known as variations or branches).
+Reading is the mental process of analysing lines of play (also known as variations or branches).
+This process requires backtracking to try all necessary possibilities.
+Normally one reads to see if one can achieve a particular objective such as a capture.
 Some people experience difficulty reading, but it is a necessary skill to develop in order to improve.

 After reading the same move many times, it becomes instinctual.
 We simply see the move, and our appreciation of the game grows.